OSH Answers Fact Sheets

 Easy-to-read, question-and-answer fact sheets covering a wide range of workplace health and safety topics, from hazards to diseases to ergonomics to workplace promotion.
 MORE ABOUT >

-The term extrinsic allergic alveolitis (EAA) refers to a group of lung diseases resulting from exposure to dusts of animal and vegetable origin.
-The name, although complicated, describes the origin and the nature of these diseases.
+The term hypersensitivity pneumonitis (also known as extrinsic allergic alveolitis) refers to a group of lung diseases in which your lungs become inflamed as an allergic reaction resulting from exposure to dusts of animal and vegetable origin.
+The name “extrinsic allergic alveolitis”, although complicated, describes the origin and the nature of these diseases.

 - "extrinsic"-- cause originating outside the body